 Whilst on placement or work experience many students find themselves pressed for time and often fit in library visits in the evenings or at weekends.
 It’s therefore useful to remind yourself of our opening times, which can be accessed via the Opening Hours tab above.

-It’s easy to check your library account whilst on placement: click on the Sign In button on the WorldCat homepage (your user name is your full BGU email address and your password is the same one you use for Blackboard).
-From here you will be able to see what you have on loan, renew items, view the status of reservations, and check for fines.
+It’s easy to check your library account whilst on placement: there are instructions here.
+You will be able to monitor what you have on loan, renew items, view the status of reservations, and check for fines.

 For more about signing in to your Library account, and WorldCat in general, check out our All About WorldCat LibGuide.

 It is important that you check your university email account regularly whilst on placement.
 Loan reminders, overdue notices, and messages about reservations and loans are always sent via email.

 If during your placement or work experience you will be living some distance away from Lincoln it’s worth checking if you can use other libraries that will be more local to you.
 Public libraries are the obvious example but you might be surprised to learn how many other types of libraries you can visit.
 For more about this click on the Using Other Libraries tab towards the top of the page.

 The library team is often contacted by students on longer placements or periods of work experience who have either received notices about overdue loans that they didn’t realise were due back, or who are unable to return their loans because they are living and/or working some distance away.
 Fines are not excused in these circumstances so it’s important you manage your loans effectively to reduce any unnecessary expenditure.

 We strongly advise, before borrowing library resources, that you take time to consider if and how you will be able to return them, particularly if you are about to go on placement or work experience, and particularly with items such as one week loans which attract higher fines.